Have you ever heard about the Gerd condition? What makes it hurt and what helps most? Did you know there is a Gerd diet that helps?

 As we know, being overweight puts you at a much higher risk of having GERD.

-So, you have guessed it!
+So, you have guessed it right!

-Losing weight is one of the best options to prevent the condition.
+Losing extra weight is one of the best options to prevent the condition.
 You can do that by simply increasing your daily activity or starting a diet.

 Now, let’s jump into the most important part of the article – chapter 3, where you will learn whether any foods trigger the condition and what foods you should avoid in the Gerd diet.

 Now you have a basic knowledge of what Gerd diet means.
 However, there are foods that are not recommended for anyone struggling with GERD and foods that are highly inconvenient for you because they trigger symptoms.